Habib Shartouni: Early life

-A few months later, he was advised by his parents to flee from Lebanon to Cyprus then to France where he attended a university in Paris and obtained a degree in business.
-He had spent his first year in Paris away from politics, until the late summer of 1977 during which he officially joined the SSNP upon his first visit to Lebanon and became an active member ever since.
+A few months later, he was advised by his parents to flee from Lebanon to Cyprus and then to France where he attended a university in Paris and obtained a degree in business.
+He had spent his first year in Paris away from politics until the late summer of 1977, during which he officially joined the SSNP upon his return to Lebanon and became an active member ever since.

 Upon his return to France, he carried all the necessary contacts pertaining to the party's delegates in Paris and started attending some of their secret meetings, wherein he met Nabil Alam, the chief of interior of the party at the time.
 Alam made a significant impression on Shartouni, which paved the way for Bachir's assassination.

 Assassination of Bachir Gemayel

 After completing his studies in Paris, Shartouni returned to Lebanon and became very close to Nabil Alam, who planned the assassination of Bachir Gemayel, knowing that Shartouni used to live on the third floor of the building where the Kataeb Party headquarters was located.

 Subsequently, he was advised by Alam to carry the explosives from his place in West Beirut to the other end in Achrafieh, in the eastern side of the city, above the Kataeb headquarters.
 After he had carried all the necessary explosives, he received the detonator from Alam and managed to carry it safely to his aunt's place in Achrafieh, a few miles away from his place.

 Shartouni had made up his mind to carry out the operation.
-On the night of 13 September 1982, he sneaked onto the second floor of the building housing the Kataeb Party office in Achrafieh.
+On the night of 13 September 1982, he sneaked onto the second floor of the building where the Kataeb Party office was located in Achrafieh.
 His behaviour did not arouse suspicion since he lived on the third floor of the same building with his sister and grandparents.
-He got into the room above the platform on which Bachir and his companions would be seated and stashed about 40 to 50 kg of high explosives.
+He went to the room above the platform on which Bachir and his companions would be seated and stashed about 40 to 50 kg of high explosives.

 The next afternoon Shartouni remained, where Bachir was supposed to deliver a speech to greet his old companions, until he made sure Bachir had arrived.
 He walked out of the building and ran to the sector of Nasra, where he had kept the detonator.
 Ten minutes after Bachir had started his speech, Habib pressed the detonator.
 The sound of the explosion was heard all over Beirut.
 Immediately after the blast he walked back to the premises to check the result.